(*Operating hours have been adjusted due to the number of special events.)

-The Detroit People Mover (DPM) remains committed to providing public transportation that is quick, efficient and most of all, safe for its patrons, including those among the disabled communities.
+The Detroit People Mover (DPM) works toward public transportation that is quick, efficient and most of all, safe for its patrons, including those among the disabled communities.

 Wheelchair securements are inspected by Maintenance and remains functioning and operational.
 Interior vehicle areas include a retractable seat which draws upward to allow spacing and secure restraint of a manual wheelchair in each train.

 Automated announcements before arrival and departure at each station assist all passengers, including the visually-impaired.

 Leader dogs and service animals are welcome aboard DPM trains with harness or leash required.

 Elevators and/or escalators are offered at the People Mover’s 13 stations.
 Grand Circus Park is accessible via elevator.
 DTC will notify patrons via printed station announcements should any of the remaining stations experience upgrades to its elevators or escalators.

 Additional assistance is available by the use of emergency communication systems, which connect directly to the Control Center.
 Located inside DPM trains, at both levels of the stations or inside elevators, and in combination with visual monitoring, Transit Police can dispatched immediately to respond to any incident.